 Hard Money Loan Interest Rates

-Hard money loan interest rates will vary from lender to lender and also vary based on the specific type of loan and terms requested by the borrower.
-Hard money lending rates in general are higher than interest rates available from conventional lenders such as credit unions or banks.
-Hard money loan interest rates typically range from 8-14%.
+Hard money loan rates will vary from lender to lender and also vary based on the specific type of loan and terms requested by the borrower.
+Hard money lending rates (private money lending) in general are higher than interest rates available from conventional lenders such as credit unions or banks.
+Hard money lender rates typically range from 8-14%.

 Hard money lending rates may fluctuate based on the requested loan to value (LTV).
 Loans with a higher loan to value ratio (LTV) generally will have a higher interest rate in order to compensate for the increased amount of risk for the lender.
 A hard money lender is more likely to offer better hard money loan interest rates for a lower LTV than for a high LTV loan.